junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean scans around, looking for the human giant that should stand out of the crowd but find nothing.
 He sighs.
 Not wanting to admit the defeat, he asks instead, "You see them?"

 Crowley huffs, making a pretense of standing on his toes to search around, then shrugs.
 "Somewhere around here," he says carelessly.
 "You'll find them once trouble comes, you know, that rule with you Winchesters?
 Just look at the place where shit hit fans, you'd find them right under that fan.
-Which reminds me, why are you here again?"
+Which reminds me, why are you here again?
+I'd like to be careful not to step on anything."

 Dean rolls his eyes.
 "Look for Lucifer."
-He glares back.
+He glares back at Crowley.
 "Why are *you* here?"

 "I can't just come here listening to some music?" the demon says grudgingly.
 "Some of the songs are actually good here, very suitable to Hell.
-I might consider borrow some idea."
+I might consider borrowing some idea."

-"No," Dean tells him, "I don't buy it."
+"Uh-huh," Dean says with a straight face.
+"I don't buy it."

 "Fine," Crowley's shoulders slump a little, but he still maintains a forced cheerful smile.
 "I'm following Lucifer too.
 My last lead says he's now possessing a poor bastard called Vince Vincente.
 Happy now?"